 On our anniversary, we wanted to take a minute to go back to the very beginning.

 This is our home: 922 S. Morton St., a mile south of downtown Bloomington.
+It's just out of the way enough that when you find it, tucked in to our otherwise industrial and residential neighborhood, it feels a bit like you're discovering something.
+It's exciting.
 It's a nice home, don't you think?

 Do you remember what our building looked like before it was home to Cardinal Spirits?